StBozov/Core/docs/core/01_what-is-glue42-core/overview.md

 ## High Level Structure

-A **Glue42 Core** project consists of a [**Glue42 Environment**](../core-concepts/environment/index.html) and one or more [**Glue42 Clients**](../core-concepts/glue42-client/index.html), all of which share the same origin - protocol, host and port.
-The client applications connect to the environment through the [**Glue42 Web**](../../../reference/core/latest/glue42%20web/index.html) library.
+A **Glue42 Core** project consists of a [**Glue42 Environment**](../core-concepts/environment/overview/index.html) and one or more [**Glue42 Clients**](../core-concepts/glue42-client/overview/index.html), all of which share the same origin - protocol, host and port.
+The client applications connect to the environment through the [**Glue42 Web**](../../reference/core/latest/glue42%20web/index.html) library.

 ### Environment

-The **Glue42 Core** [Environment](../core-concepts/environment/index.html) is a collection of resources which, once hosted, the browser will execute on a separate thread.
+The **Glue42 Core** [Environment](../core-concepts/environment/overview/index.html) is a collection of resources which, once hosted, the browser will execute on a separate thread.
 The resources are accessible to all applications on the same host and port even if the applications run in different windows.
 The communication between the applications is handled by the environment.
 To achieve that, **Glue42 Core** uses the [**Shared Web Worker**](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) interface which is widely adopted by all major browsers.
 This means that you do not need any additional software to run your **Glue42 Core** project.

 ### Glue42 Client

-A [**Glue42 Client**](../core-concepts/glue42-client/index.html) is any application that connects to the [**Environment**](../core-concepts/environment/index.html).
+A [**Glue42 Client**](../core-concepts/glue42-client/overview/index.html) is any application that connects to the [**Glue42 Environment**](../core-concepts/environment/overview/index.html).
 The clients are also called **Glue42 enabled apps**.
-The connection to the environment is handles by the [`@glue42/web`](https://www.npmjs.com/package/@glue42/web) JavaScript library.
-The Glue42 Web library also exposes an [API](../../../reference/core/latest/glue42%20web/index.html) for utilizing the **Glue42 Core** functionalities.
+The connection to the environment is handled by the [`@glue42/web`](https://www.npmjs.com/package/@glue42/web) JavaScript library.
+The [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library also exposes an API for utilizing the **Glue42 Core** functionalities.

 ### Glue42 Core CLI